 A winning single mom budget will help you avoid financial stress and have peace of mind instead.
 After tracking your expenses, you might find that you need to stop shopping to pay for other necessities or look at weekly ads to save money on groceries.

 Figuring out how to budget with one income doesn’t have to be a hassle.
 You can even make it fun by trying a money-savings challenge to go along with your new budget.
 The key is finding the right budgeting method and ways to simplify your savings.
+Once your budget is all set, you can build in a line item to treat yourself as a busy mom!

 8 ways to maximize your single mom budget